 Do You Have a Favourite?

-Cats, just like all other living beings, need their exercise to stay healthy and happy.
+Cats, just like all other living beings, need exercise to stay healthy and happy.
 If humans go to their nearest fitness studio to do some pilates, cats play in their cat enclosures or climb up a tree.

 Choose the exercise you think your cat will love the most and get ready for a lifetime of excitement and amusement.